Consumer Representation

 The Council is:

-- Pushing for an expanded role for the federal government’s proposed Canadian Consumer Advocate, which the Council has recommended should include increasing the capacity of independent consumer groups to represent consumers in formal processes.
+- Pushing for an expanded role for the federal government’s proposed Canadian Consumer Advocate, to include increasing the capacity of independent consumer groups to represent consumers in formal processes.

-- Assisting the Council in securing expanded funding from the federal and provincial levels of government and their agencies and from self-regulatory organizations to build meaningful consumer representation in Canada.
+- Promoting expanded funding from the federal and provincial levels of government and their agencies and from self-regulatory organizations to build meaningful consumer and civil society representation in Canada’s public processes.